WoutCherlet/treeai4species_dev/objdet/readme.md

 - add trained checkpoints in

 Code and documentation for TreeAI4Species submissions, for both the object detection and semantic segmentation tracks.
-Instructions for installation, preprocessing, training and a description of model are described below for both tracks
+Instructions for installation, preprocessing, training and a description of model are described below for both tracks.

 # Object detection

 # Installation

 We use mmdetection (v3.3.0) as the framework for object detection.
-We used python v3.9, pytorch v2.5.1 with cuda v12.4.
+We used python v3.10, pytorch v2.5.1 with cuda v12.4.

-To install, follow the instructions [here](https://mmdetection.readthedocs.io/en/latest/get_started.html).
+To install mmdetection, follow the instructions [here](https://mmdetection.readthedocs.io/en/latest/get_started.html).
 > Note: you may need to adapt line 9 in mmdetection/mmdet/__init__.py to
 ```python
 mmcv_maximum_version = '2.2.1'
 ```

+An environment.yml file is available for all dependencies.

 ## Data preprocessing